November 15, 2011

 After the Senate completed its bill, the House and Senate conferees were selected and the two sides went to work on a negotiated bill.
 The Conference Report must now be sent back to both the House and Senate for a final vote before FY 2012 funding levels are set.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Competition & Anti-trust, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development